okenyi24/aws-devops/README.md

 Devops Project
-This is an additional info 2025
+This is an additional info
+Testing new triggers